jglick/sezpoz/README.md

         public static final Action PRINT = ...;
     }

-To create the index on JDK 6, just compile your sources normally with javac.
-If using JDK 5, simply run apt instead of/in addition to javac.
+To create the index on JDK 6+, just compile your sources normally with javac.
 (The processor is in the same JAR as this API and should be autodetected.)

 Usage is then simple: